stevenaanen/dotfiles/README.md

 - Copy over `.env`
 - Configure additional SSH keys if needed
+- Copy over git folder
-- Copy over Documents, Desktop, Downloads
+- Copy over Documents, Desktop, Downloads from Dropbox
+- Log in to Spark using personal email for synced settings